Charter of the Compensation Committee of the Board of Directors of Synopsys, Inc.

 - Review and make recommendations to the Board with respect to stockholder approval of executive compensation (“say-on-pay” votes), the frequency of say-on-pay votes and “golden parachute” arrangements, and review related stockholder feedback.

-- Review and make recommendations to the Board with respect to the compensation of non-employee directors.
+- Review and make recommendations to the Board with respect to the compensation of non-employee directors including compensation for service on committees of the Board.

 - Provide input to the Corporate Governance and Nominating Committee on executive and leadership development policies and management succession.